Friends (Stella Getz song): Music video

 A music video directed by Swedish-based director Matt Broadley was produced by Mega Records to promote the single.
-It shows the singer in a big yellow-painted room.
+He had previously directed videos for group's like Ace of Base and Culture Beat.
+The video for "Friends" depicts the singer in a big yellow-painted room.
 Through a telescope she sees a crowd of "friends" arriving and then starts singing.
 The "friends" are coming through the door, although Getz tries to keep them outside.
 Wearing white masks, they're taking over the place, breaking LP-records, dancing on them and eating all the food in the fridge.
 They are also tagging down the walls with graffiti spray, and in the end, the "friends" are dancing around Getz, who has been tied with a rope to a tall lamp.
-The video was A-listed on Germany's VIVA in March 1994 and was later published on Mega Records's official YouTube channel in December 2011.
-As of December 2022, it had generated more than 485,000 views.
+The video was A-listed on German music television channel VIVA in March 1994 and was later made available on Mega Records's official YouTube channel in 2011.
+As of July 2025, it had generated more than 564,000 views.